 The Power of Seven

 Seven is an archetypal number denoting a perfect pattern of existence.
 That’s why seven is the number of weekdays, musical tones and colours of the rainbow.
-And why on the seventh day of creation after the six days during which the ‘seed of life’ was planted, the creative powers rested.
+It's why on the seventh day of creation, after the six days during which the ‘seed of life’ was planted, the creative powers rested.
 Seven is the number marking completion.
 And in a human being, as a cosmos in miniature, our life progresses in a seven-fold rhythm of years.

 Not being ‘perfect’ we don’t all fit exactly into the archetypal pattern of seven of course.
 We are infinitely varied; sometimes a stage takes longer, sometimes you pass through it more quickly.

 Because in the early stages the physical and etheric bodies are being built up, we see external markers, losing our ‘baby teeth’ and puberty.
 Most of this happens automatically.
 It is the mentors in our lives who help facilitate the inner transitions, or sadly, thwart them.
 Young children are dependent.
 The terrible abuse some suffer in our institutions and through hatred, oppression and war is not in their control.
-Sometimes evil happens because there is evil in our world.
+Sometimes evil happens because evil exists in our world.

-Yet as we mature, our karma emerges and soul development is increasingly in our own hands.
+Yet as we mature, karma emerges and soul development is increasingly in our own hands.
 Each new stage presents us with fresh demands and lessons.
 Different issues become important, from sex and its challenging emotions to money, power and eventually facing our death.
 They are crises in the original sense of the word; the Greek word krisis meant a separating and then a decision which often requires action.